Drugmakers see long road ahead in coronavirus vaccine race

 “The outbreak could be abating by the time a vaccine is deemed safe,” Karen Andersen, who follows biotech companies for Morningstar, said in a research note.

-The Coalition for Epidemic Preparedness Innovations (CEPI) has raised around $800 million from donors to aid in preventing pandemic diseases and has allocated some of those funds to biotechs, including Inovio Pharmaceuticals Inc, Moderna Inc and CureVac, which are working on coronavirus vaccines.
+The Coalition for Epidemic Preparedness Innovations (CEPI) has raised around $800 million from donors to aid in preventing pandemic diseases and has allocated some of those funds to biotechs, including Inovio Pharmaceuticals Inc (INO.O), Moderna Inc (MRNA.O) and CureVac, which are working on coronavirus vaccines.

-“We stepped into this with no economic expectation,” said Paul Stoffels, Johnson & Johnson’s chief scientific officer.
+“We stepped into this with no economic expectation,” said Paul Stoffels, Johnson & Johnson’s (JNJ.N) chief scientific officer.
 “We’ll see whether in the end it gives a reward.”

 Reporting by Carl O'Donnell and Michael Erman in New York; additional reporting by Julia Steenhuysen in Chicago; Editing by Bill Berkrot